NAWAC Annual Report released

 Committee chairman, John Hellström, said the Code has been rapidly adopted by industry since its launch in September.

 “It is gratifying to see this code, like the earlier dairy, sheep and beef and pig codes being widely adopted within industry guidelines.”

 Other activities for the year included developing advice for the Ministry for Primary Industries and the Minister on aspects of the proposed revision of the Animal Welfare Act.

 Among the issues considered were the future roles of the committee, the effectiveness of the Codes of Welfare and alternatives, the welfare of wildlife and methods for increasing the transparency of NAWAC’s process and activities.

-NAWAC is an independent advisory committee to the Minister of Agriculture.
-The committee was established under section 56 of the Animal Welfare Act 1999 to provide advice to the Minister on matters relating to the welfare of animals in New Zealand and to develop codes of welfare.
+NAWAC is an independent advisory committee to the Minister for Primary Industries.
+It was established under the Animal Welfare Act 1999 to provide advice to the Minister on matters relating to the welfare of animals in New Zealand and to develop codes of welfare.

 A copy of the annual report is available at: www.mpi.govt.nz/news-resources/publications.aspx

 Sid Pickering, Senior Communications Advisor, Ministry for Primary Industries